ducalex/odroid-go-multi-firmware/README.md

 > A: Unfortunately, I haven't found a reliable way of doing that yet

+# To do / Ideas

+- Defrag only when needed for faster erase

+- XModem/YModem protocol to transfer applications via USB

+- Add back test partition flashing (utility.bin)

+- Copy a flashed firmware back to the sd card as a .fw

 # Compilation
 You need to apply the following patch to your esp-idf:

 https://github.com/OtherCrashOverride/esp-idf/commit/49fbef73c300920d2f63c9afb705eefabe3dac87

-The previously included no-patch code was too unreliable and it has been removed as of 20190605.
+The previously included no-patch code was too unreliable and it has been removed as of 20190604.